ForrestChew/Loan-Marketplace/README.md

 In the root of your project directory, create a .env file and add your Moralis Server URL and Application ID.
 ![](readmePhotos/moralis_env_info.PNG)
 <br>
 In the projects debt_marketplace directory, add another .env file, but this time add your private key and your Web3 provider URL.
+Moralis has their own node providers, but you are fredd to use any provider you wish as long as it's for the Rinkey testnet.
 ![](readmePhotos/private_key_and_provider_env.PNG)
 <br>
 ### 5) Install node dependencies <br>